|

 damping you wind in then the less effective the high speed circuit becomes.

-The Y2K TTRs have a conventional speedo
+The blue TTRs have a conventional speedo

 driven by a front wheel cable so don't suffer quite so much with this problem.